ScanMountGoat/xc3_model_py/README.md

         print(len(model.instances.shape))
 ```

 Certain types like matrices and vertex atribute data are stored using `numpy.ndarray`.
 This greatly reduces conversion overhead and allows for more optimized Python code. xc3_model_py requires the numpy package to be installed.
-Blender already provides the numpy package.
-Blender addons can also use functions like `foreach_get` and `foreach_set` for very efficiently property access.
+Blender already provides the numpy package, enabling the use of functions like `foreach_get` and `foreach_set` for efficient property access.

 ```python
 # blender